 There are plenty of other things you can do, but applying these tips will significantly improve your ability to rank for specific pages.

-Did you know that you can go back and refresh/republish old content and give it a boost in the search rankings?
+Did you know that you can go back and refresh or republish old content and give it a boost in the search rankings?

 That’s right!
 Updating content with new statistics, new information, and timely details can take a page from being seen as outdated to relevant.
 You should insert “refresh” dates into your content calendar so that you’re constantly going back and updating information that’s now dated.
 (Frequency will depend on subject matter.)